 Stainless steel and cast iron handles can go in the oven up to 500° F.

-Although many accessories help you to handle your skillet from the stove to the oven, a skillet with a removable handle seems to be the most convenient solution for stove-to-oven cooking.
-The handle can be detached and reattached with the push of a button.
+Although there are many accessories that can help you handle your skillet from the stove to the oven, a skillet with a removable handle seems to be the most convenient solution for stove-to-oven cooking.

 A removable handle increases heat tolerance and makes your pan more versatile.
-Such handle also makes the skillet easier to clean and saves the necessary storage space.
+Such a handle also makes the skillet easier to clean and saves the necessary storage space.
+The handle can be detached and reattached with the push of a button.

-5)Oven Proof Lids
+5. Oven Proof Lids